jywarren/image-sequencer/README.md

 * [ ] steps don't run on last step; they run on initial image

+// add createUserInterface() which is set up by default to draw on ImageBoardUI, but could be swapped for nothing, or an equiv. lib
+// it could create the interface and use event listeners like module.on('draw', fn()); to update the interface

 * [ ] spinners before panels are complete
 * [ ] ability to start running at any point -- already works?
   * [ ] setNextStep()?